phalapi/worth-calculator/README.md

 4. Specify environmental factors (city, work environment, team, etc.)
 5. Input your education and experience
 6. View your job worth score and detailed evaluation
-7. Generate a shareable report
+7. Generate a shareable report with QR code

 ### 📊 The Calculation